 Many German students think it is frustrating to find the proper gender of a noun.
-This article explains to you everything that you need to know about German nouns with the ending “-heit” and “-keit”.
+This article explains everything you need to know about German nouns with the ending “-heit” and “-keit”.

 What is the problem with German nouns?

-When studying German, students often complain that there are no rules that help to identify the gender of a noun if it is not as obvious as “der Mann” (the man) or “die Frau” (the woman).
-But besides guessing the article, there are still some small hints and rules that can help you to find out if you should use “der”, “die” or “das”.
-This article focusses on nouns with the ending “-heit” and “-keit”.
+When studying German, students often complain that there are no rules that help to identify the gender of a noun if it is not as apparent as “der Mann” (the man) or “die Frau” (the woman).
+But besides guessing the article, there are still some tiny hints and rules that can help you to find out if you should use “der”, “die” or “das”.
+This article focuses on nouns with the ending “-heit” and “-keit”.

 German nouns with “-heit” and “-keit”